opendistro/for-elasticsearch-docs/docs/security-configuration/security-admin.md

 ## Basic usage

 The `securityadmin.sh` tool can be run from any machine that has access to the transport port of your Elasticsearch cluster (the default is 9300).
-You can change the Security plugin configuration without having to access your nodes through SSH.
+You can change the security plugin configuration without having to access your nodes through SSH.

 Each node also includes the tool at `plugins/opendistro_security/tools/securityadmin.sh`.
 You might need to make the script executable before running it: